- Naomi Stephens | Permaculture Designer

 Recommended: 70 Heirloom Non-GMO Edible Nasturtiums

-At the time of writing this costs $5.99.
+At the time of writing, this costs $5.99.

 Calendulas

-Calendulas are also known for their healing properties and can be used to make a tea that helps to soothe the stomach.
+Calendulas are also known for their healing properties and can be used to make tea that helps to soothe the stomach.
 If you are growing calendulas in a container garden, make sure to choose a pot that is at least 12 inches wide.

 Recommended: 1 gram of Heirloom Non-GMO Edible Cal

-At the time of writing this costs $4.95.
+At the time of writing, this costs $4.95.

 Bee Balm